lateralblast/druid/README.md

 Notice
 ------

-There are two scripts, a Ruby script and a Python script.

 I'm adding redfish support to the script to get information from the iDRAC.
 The Ruby redfish client module does not have all the features I need, therefore I am depricating the Ruby script and moving to Python.